alex-gutev/live_cells/README.md

 }
 ```

-If you're implementing a subclass of `NotifierCell` which depends on the value of another cell, you
-should add an observer to the cell in the `init` method and remove the observer in the `dispose`
-method.
+The `CountCell` class above implements a cell which increments its value by 1 every second.
+The initial value
+of `0` is given in the call to the `NotifierCell` constructor `super(0)`.
+A timer is initialized in `init`
+which increments the `value` property directly every time the timer callback is called, hence the cell
+starts "counting" after the first observer is added.
+The timer is cancelled in the `dispose` method to
+stop the cell from incrementing its value after the last observer is removed.

+#### Observing Cells

 ### ValueListenable Interface